kenanmorani/Audio_Signal_Processing_For_Music_Applications_idu/README.md

 # The codes:
 ### 'Feature_Exctraction' folder
 * The following code checks wave sound files of two different categories, cough and sneez.
 Cough and sneez files exist in the 'data' folder above.
 * The code works on features extraction for the chosen wave sounds of coughs and sneezes.
-The chosen features the features extracted from the wave files include the amplitude frequency, spectrogram, Mel-frequency cepstral coeffecients and energy band ratio.
+The features extracted from the wave files include the amplitude frequency, spectrogram, Mel-frequency cepstral coeffecients and energy band ratio.
 * The code includes results-clearfying comments in a general sense.

 ### 'Audio_Analysis_on_my_voice' folder